KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Tesla by mattdy](https://github.com/mattdy/MMM-Tesla)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `checkFormat.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `formatting.yml`: Replace it with v4.
-1. Typo: Found `Magic Mirror` in file `MMM-Tesla.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-Tesla.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Deprecated: Found `require("request")` in file `teslafi.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require("request")` in file `teslafi.js`: Replace it with built-in fetch.
-4. Deprecated: Found `require("request")` in file `tessie.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require("request")` in file `tessie.js`: Replace it with built-in fetch.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+9. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.
-9. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Tesla3 by usncahill](https://github.com/usncahill/MMM-Tesla3)